 Make sure that you understand any special circumstances that are specific to your environment, such as the following:

-- If your service provider requires access to your CDE in order to operate a point-of-sale system, then the system that your service provider uses might be regarded as a connected-to system.
+- If your service provider requires access to your CDE (PDF) in order to operate a point-of-sale system, then the system that your service provider uses might be regarded as a connected-to system.
 This might require additional scoping and due diligence considerations.

 Google's security best practices can help you to establish and demonstrate a clear and defensible boundary between in-scope and untrusted systems which will assist in your assessment.
 When you manage access and security by practicing the principle of least privilege, you help minimize the number of exposure points for cardholder data, minimize the attack surface of your CDE, and consequently reduce your scope.
 When you reduce the footprint of in-scope systems, you help reduce system complexity and streamline your PCI DSS assessment.